faye-romero/faye-romero.github.io/_posts/2025-06-07-annas-press.md

 permalink: /posts/2025/06/annas-press/
 ---

 We're pleasantly surprised that our Anna's Hummingbird work has been receiving a lot of press and popular science attention.
-We're so grateful for the opportunity to share this cool story with the world:
+We're so grateful for the opportunity to share this cool story with the world: (read more)

 Articles:
 - <a href="https://www.science.org/content/article/bird-feeders-have-caused-dramatic-evolution-california-hummingbirds">News from <i>Science</i></a>